ni/kafka-connect-storage-cloud/CONTRIBUTING_NI.md

 git push origin --tags
 ```

-Backup the current `master` branch, so we can revert if necessary:
+Backup the current `master` branch, so we can revert if necessary.
+Append the
+most recent tag to the branch name:

 ```
-git checkout master && git pull git checkout -b master-archive-10.2-ni # Version of last rebase git push -u origin master-archive-10.2-ni
+git checkout master && git pull git checkout -b master-archive-10.1.1-ni-<latest_version> # Most recent tag for last rebase git push -u origin master-archive-10.1.1-ni-<latest_version>
 ```

 Find the latest stable release tag by referencing the changelog